rodrigoelp/little-stories/Unlikely adventures/08-Chapter-8.md

-*"... it hurts, doesn't it?"* - said a female voice from above - *"I never liked failing this trial.
+*"... it hurts, doesn't it?"* - said a soft female voice from above - *"I never liked failing this trial.
 Never got used to the cold water."*